artcom/bootstrap-server/README.md

 # Bootstrap Server

 A HTTP server serving basic bootstrap data as JSON object.
+NodeJS services can process the bootstrap data with the [bootstrap client](https://github.com/artcom/bootstrap-server).

 ## Local Usage